StateMachineJunkie/AMCAPI/README.md

 ```

 ## Final Thoughts
 This is all highly experimental for me.
 Though I doubt it will be useful for anyone else, I couldn't think of a down-side to putting it up on GitHub.
 I figure in the worst case, I will get valuable feedback regarding better ways to do what I'm trying to do.
-On the positive side, maybe this code; this exploration, will inspire or help someone else who is also learning Combine or perhaps is new ti Apple software development and network programming in general.
+On the positive side, maybe this code; this exploration, will inspire or help someone else who is also learning Combine or perhaps is new to Apple software development and network programming in general.

 ## License
 AMCAPI is released under an MIT license.
 See [License.md](https://github.com/StateMachineJunkie/AMCAPI/blob/main/License.md) for more information.